davidcarbonis/brunel-nTuples/README.md

 Development is currently being undertaken in CMSSW_7_4_7.

-git cms-merge-topic ikrav:egm_id_747_v2 needs to be executed in order for electron Id and MVA to work. git cms-merge-topic -u cms-met:METCorUnc74X needs to be executed in order for MET corrections to work?
-Not sure ...
+git cms-merge-topic ikrav:egm_id_747_v2 needs to be executed in order for electron Id and MVA to work.

+(git cms-merge-topic -u cms-met:METCorUnc74X needs to be executed in order for MET corrections to work?)
+Not needed to run, but may be used soon.
+Don't install unless you know what you are doing ...

 This version currently only works for miniAOD inputs.